teedeedubya/megrpg2.0/README.md

 ## installation

-- copy the megrpg2.0 in a directory your webserver is serving and hit  URL/megrpg2.0/megrpg2.html
+- copy megrpg2.0 in a directory your webserver is serving and hit  URL/megrpg2.0/megrpg2.html

 ## License